<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 • How the candidate earned the support of stakeholders and encouraged them to support their ideas.
 This may include the communication styles they applied and their outcomes.

 • Strategies that perhaps did not work in the past in gaining key stakeholders’ trust and what the candidate learned from that experience.
-This can illustrate the candidate’s level of authenticity and self-awareness—two key traits of a successful executive director.
+This can illustrate the candidate’s level of authenticity and self-awareness — two key traits of a successful executive director.

 Sample Answer

 “I aim to be candid yet caring when connecting with key stakeholders.
-I’ve had the chance to work with executives on promoting our diversity and inclusion efforts with our partners in my current role.
+For example, I’ve had the chance to work with executives on promoting our diversity and inclusion efforts with our partners in my current role.

-“With these types of projects, I usually have an initial consultation/discussion with stakeholders on what needs to be done and how we can achieve them.
 Then, I work with them to create a roadmap with milestones listed.
 I typically try to delegate these milestones among the team to gain their input and encourage participation throughout the project consistently.

-“Therefore, my communication style aims to promote a good balance of analytics, collaboration, and creativity.
 In the past, I found that not establishing a roadmap resulted in people taking a reactive rather than proactive approach to our initiatives.”

-Why Ask
+Why Ask?

-A strong executive director takes a company’s mission and develops a strategic plan to achieve those objectives.
-A large part of this involves estimating the operational budget a company needs to meet current market demands and maintain a surplus in the event of unexpected demand.
+A large part of this involves estimating the team’s bandwidth, long-term goals, and the operational budget a company needs to meet current market demands and maintain a surplus in the event of unexpected demand.

 Elements of a Good Answer

-The right executive director candidate for your company will understand the value of balancing three areas—the organization’s mission, finances, and staff roles/competencies:
+The right executive director candidate for your company will understand the value of balancing three areas — the organization’s mission, finances, and staff roles/competencies:

 • Explain the value of strategizing from both a short-term and long-term perspective to make the best decisions.
 Look for examples that focus on: